Configure Windows telemetry in your organization

 - Powerful computer level search and drill-downs

 - Guidance and insights into application and driver compatibility issues with suggested fixes

 - Application usage information, allowing targeted validation; workflow to track validation progress and decisions

 - Data export to commonly used software deployment tools

-The Upgrade Analytics workflow steps you through the discovery and rationalization process until you have a list of computers that are ready to be upgraded.
+The Upgrade Readiness workflow steps you through the discovery and rationalization process until you have a list of computers that are ready to be upgraded.